 Read “Fickle Sun” at Jam Tarts

-Back by popular demand, Meg’s “Surreal and Dreamy” online flash fiction workshop will begin again October 3rd and runs through November 1st.
+Back by popular demand, Meg’s “Absurd and Strange” online flash fiction workshop will begin again November 1st and runs through November 30th.

 Need a writing boost?
-Consider enrolling in Meg’s “Surreal and Dreamy” Workshop” from October 3- November 1st.
-Strange, original prompts will be provided by Meg P!
-The flash fiction course will be held in 2 secret Facebook groups.
+Consider enrolling in Meg’s “Absurd and Strange” Workshop” from November 1st- November 30th.
+Original prompts will be provided by Meg P!
+The flash fiction course will be held in 2 closed Facebook groups.
 Details: $80 for 4 weeks.
 I’ll be posting 2 prompts per week, 8 total for the month.
 We will read and comment on each others stories.
 Comments in my workshops always remain encouraging and insightful.
 The Word count limit for stories written in this workshop is 600 words max.

-For more information or to sign up for this course you can e-mail me with subject line “Surreal and Dreamy Workshop”.
+For more information, please feel free to e-mail me with subject line “Absurd and Strange Flash Workshop”.

 This William Stafford poem sets a nice example: